 Determine Risk Adjustment

 Risk adjustment is the modeling of health outcomes or costs as a function of various risk factors.
-Risk adjustment is important because health outcomes and costs are often a result of the interplay of demographic, clinical, and socioeconomic factors.
+Risk adjustment is important because health outcomes and costs are often a result of the interplay of demographic, clinical, functional, and social factors.
 In the context of quality measurement, the purpose of risk adjustment is to enhance meaningful comparison across measured entities.
 It facilitates a fairer comparison of measured entities with different patient populations and aims at leveling the playing field (Iezzoni, 2013).

 The measure developer should fully disclose all measure specifications, including the risk adjustment methodology, to ensure transparency and accountability.
 The measure developer must update and recalibrate the risk adjustment model as needed to adjust for changes in cohort/population change, coding changes (e.g., measured entity coding practice, change from International Classification of Diseases (ICD)-9 to ICD-10 coding, new codes added), newly added clinically relevant data elements (e.g., National Institutes of Health Stroke Scale for stroke measures), or social risk factors (e.g., patient dual status).